-Descriptions of all subjects are presented in alphanumeric order within organizational units.
-For academic advice regarding a particular subject consult with the contact for the subject as listed.
+Descriptions of all subjects are presented in alphanumeric order.
+Descriptions of subjects being offered in Mechanical or Electrical Engineering appear in the chapters associated with the School of Mechanical and Manufacturing Engineering or the School of Electrical Engineering.
+For academic advice regarding a particular subject, consult with the contact person for the subject as listed.
 A guide to abbreviations and prefixes is included in the chapter 'Handbook Guide', appearing earlier in this book.